Who we are looking for

 Vetting is part of the final stage of the selection process.

-List of Ineligible Offences (List 1)
+List of ineligible offences (List 1)

 Conviction of any of the offences below will lead to an application to join Police Scotland being ineligible and will be rejected at application stage.